 Imagine for a moment, a long relay race where for generations it has been considered acceptable and in some cases even required to break the limbs of a one group of people trying to run the race.
 The people thought this was OK.
 After all, it wasn’t long ago that this group of people had been used as horses to pull everyone else’s carts around the track.
 At least they were free of that back-breaking work.
 Now, they just had to contend with some needed cobbling.
+To keep the race running smoothly.
+Make sure the people who have been running the race so diligently for generations don’t lose any hard-earned ground.
 Anyone who resists the “in group’s” right to break bones is killed, so that keeps everything on an even keel.
 Not a bad system, really.

 Of course, people with broken bones do not do very well in the race.
 Pretty quickly there are people lying all over the place with broken bones and deformities from past breaks which were never set properly.
 Many people in that group will simply stop trying to participate in the race.
 Maybe even set up little shanty towns around the track to do the best that they can outside of the race.
-A few will be fast enough to elude those who would break their bones, but these would be few and far between.
+The more ambitious set up little lemonade stands along the track and play music for the people running by to keep themselves out of the darkest, scariest parts of the shanty towns.
+A few are fast enough to elude those who would break their bones, but these would be few and far between.
 The track is littered with those who tried to be one of the fastest few but got caught.
 Their broken bones and mutilated corpses remind the out group not to try to hard or rebel against the natural order of things.

 Now, let’s say that after a very long time, once most of the people who are able to run the race are pretty well ahead, that people start to come to their senses and decide that it is wrong to break the limbs of the out group.
 So they ban limb breaking.
 From that point forward, a person’s success or failure in the race will depend on their efforts and abilities.
 Except, many of the people from the out group still have broken arms or deformities from past injuries.
 Some of them were born after their forbearers gave up the race as a lost cause and have never run a day in their life.
 Many of them have never left their shanty towns to deal with the people in the race before.